-To determine if the Office of Temporary and Disability Assistance (Office) adequately oversees homeless shelters to ensure they are operating in compliance with applicable laws, rules, and regulations.
-Our audit covered the period from July 1, 2016 through July 2, 2019.
+To determine whether the Office of Temporary and Disability Assistance (Office) adequately oversees homeless shelters to ensure they are operating in compliance with applicable laws, rules, and regulations.
+Our audit scope covers the period April 1, 2013 to August 5, 2015.

 State Government Accountability Contact Information: